MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P04-Adding-AJAX-to-Forms/content.md

 # Take a Moment to Reflect

 That may look like we added a lot of code, and for what?
-Actually quite a lot!
-This setup gets us a pretty cool thing: _when we write a comment, it just pops off the form and onto the top of the review's comments._
+Well for one, you've successfully **used `AJAX` requests via `Axios` to do POST actions to the server, and created client-side scripts using JavaScript.** This setup also gets us a pretty cool thing: _when we write a comment, it just pops off the form and onto the top of the review's comments._

 As you are using the internet the rest of the week, keep an eye out for how many times your pages are reloading, and how often they don't reload at all.
 That's AJAX!